 Learn about how to talk to youth about the rights and responsibilities of healthy relationships whether in the context of friends and family or dating.

-Gender Roles & Violence
+Gender Stereotypes & Violence

 Relationships in Songs

 Learn how to analyze popular song lyrics and music videos for healthy and unhealthy messages about relationships and how to talk to teens about it.
 Get a chance to re-write lyrics with unhealthy messages about relationships into healthy ones!